beve-org/beve/README.md

 Wherever `VALUE` is used, it denotes a binary structure that begins with a `HEADER`.

-Wherever `SIZE` is used, it refers to a compressed unsigned integer that denotes a count of array members, object members, or string characters.
+Wherever `SIZE` is used, it refers to a compressed unsigned integer that denotes a count of array members, object members, or bytes in a string.

 ## 0 - Null